Czech Car Brands

 Hyundai Motor Manufacturing Czech Logo

-HMMC has been working in Nošovice since autumn 2008.
-Its founder is Hyundai Motor Europe Corporation.
-The result was a plant worth over 1 billion euros – the amount the parent company invested in it, spending two years on construction.
-It manufactures Hyundai cars in three modifications targeted at the European market.
-The production capacity of the enterprise is 300 thousand passenger cars per year.
+HMMC has been operating in Nošovice since the fall of 2008.
+Its founder is the Hyundai Motor Europe Corporation.
+The result is a plant worth more than 1 billion euros—that’s how much the parent company invested in it, having spent two years on construction.
+It produces Hyundai cars in three modifications oriented toward the European market.
+The enterprise’s production capacity is 300,000 cars per year.

 Toyota Peugeot Citroën Automobile Czech